 ACTIONS Responsi ble Status Comment /Progress 30 beds have arrived through donation from a Tongan family in NZ.
 70 more beds are on their way.
 As noted above, PPEs and Laboratory equipment have been purchased and have arrived in Tonga already.
 Autoclaves, Ventilators and anesthetic equipment are in the processes of being purchased and are almost ready to be shipped over.
 A lot of these procurement have been boosted by availability of USD\$2.9 million donation from WB.
 9. Update service delivery operating procedures and guidelines to ensure safety during COVID 19 outbreak.
 10. Verify the availability of vehicles and resources required for patient transportation.
-11. Establish a contingency plan for the provision of food , water and living space for hospital personnel who are unable to travel home.
+11. Establish a contingency plan for the provision of food, water and living space for hospital personnel who are unable to travel home.
 (P8) 12.
-Establish and implement appropriate waste disposal and management processes (clinical and general) for suspected and confirmed cases at healthcare facilities/isolation areas (P6) Clinical waste truck has been ordered as well as vehicles to help logistical support 13.Develop a plan for handling and managing deceased cases that were confirmed COVID-19 positive, and modify morgue facilities as required(P6) 14.Manage PPE supply (stockpile, distribution) to identify IPC surge capacity (numbers and competence) through a systematic process or plan (P6 & P8) Purchasing of PPEs have been the focus of this pillar.
+Establish and implement appropriate waste disposal and management processes (clinical and general) for suspected and confirmed cases at healthcare facilities/isolation areas (P6) Clinical waste truck has been ordered as well as vehicles to help logistical support 13.Develop a plan for handling and managing deceased cases that were confirmed COVID-19 positive, and modify morgue facilities as required(P6) 14.
+Manage PPE supply (stockpile, distribution) to identify IPC surge capacity (numbers and competence) through a systematic process or plan (P6 & P8) Purchasing of PPEs have been the focus of this pillar.
 So far, PPEs purchased by Government from Livingstone in Australia has arrived in Tonga.
 First part of donation from PRC have also arrived in Tonga too.
 There have been PPEs donated by WHO and more are on the way.
-Second part of PPEs donated by PRC will also arrive in Tonga in next few weeks. • Shipments of hand sanitizers have also been purchased and
+Second part of PPEs donated by PRC will also arrive in Tonga in next few weeks.
+Shipments of hand sanitizers have also been purchased and

-ACTIONS Responsi Status Comment /Progress

-ble

-some have arrived and some are still on their way.
-Including some

-donated by various partners and donors.
-However, there are

-gowns and overalls which are in short supply globally that still need

-to be purchased to increase capacity in this area.
-This is a priority

-item to be procured by our procurement team.

-k) Provide training for COVID 19 Front line response First responders such as TRCS and NEMO Emergency

-team, general health workforce and support staff (as Community based communities have been very helpful in

-appropriate) Initially focusing on Tongatapu and then disseminating information in this area.

-moving to outer island staff - as travel restrictions are in MOH staff trained

-place to prevent spread of COVID 19 to the outer islands

-(p7)

-Hand and respiratory hygiene

-2. Who should use PPE: why, when, and how

-3. Data protection

-Triage procedures for COVID 19 outbreak

-5. Case definitions

-Contact tracing 1

-7. Notification of cases 1

-Placement and movement of patients in isolation and 1

-visitors' access

-Sick-leave policy and what to do if staff members

-show symptoms 1

-10. Security plans

-11.Communication plans.
+ACTIONS Responsi Status Comment /Progress ble some have arrived and some are still on their way.
+Including some donated by various partners and donors.
+However, there are gowns and overalls which are in short supply globally that still need to be purchased to increase capacity in this area.
+This is a priority item to be procured by our procurement team. k) Provide training for COVID 19 Front line response team, general health workforce and support staff (as appropriate) Initially focusing on Tongatapu and then moving to outer island staff - as travel restrictions are in place to prevent spread of COVID 19 to the outer islands (p7) 1.
+Hand and respiratory hygiene 2.
+Who should use PPE: why, when, and how 3.
+Data protection 4.
+Triage procedures for COVID 19 outbreak 5.
+Case definitions 6.
+Contact tracing 7.
+Notification of cases 8.
+Placement and movement of patients in isolation and visitors' access 9.
+Sick-leave policy and what to do if staff members show symptoms 10.Security plans 11.Communication plans.
+First responders such as TRCS and NEMO Emergency Community based communities have been very helpful in disseminating information in this area.
+MOH staff trained